 Is Adobe Stock free for commercial use?

-You’re allowed to use Adobe Stock assets for commercial use, even the ones you download with the free trial.
+You can use Adobe Stock assets for commercial use, even the ones you download with the free trial.
 However, beyond the free trial, the assets are not free for any purpose, including commercial.
-But since all Adobe Stock assets are licensed with a royalty-free license, you can use them for commercial projects as many times as you want, anywhere in the world.
+But since all Adobe Stock assets are licensed with a royalty-free license, you can use them for commercial projects as often as you want, anywhere in the world.

 Within each category, we also considered several characteristics, the number of images per most popular searches, technical quality, and added value.
 We also looked at the variety of pricing plans, minimum, median, and maximum image prices, and free trial terms.
 Finally, we evaluated Adobe Stock’s customer support, licensing, and additional features that would enhance customers’ workflow.